-Tap water in Denver is compliant with the US Environmental Protection Agency (EPA) guidelines for healthy drinking water.
-Denver also consistently ranks as a city with some of the cleanest water in the United States.
+Denver's tap water complies with the US Environmental Protection Agency (EPA) guidelines for healthy drinking water and is consistently ranked as the cleanest in the US.

 However, this doesn’t mean that the water is entirely free of contaminants.
 Hazardous contaminants like lead, chromium, haloacetic acids, and barium are all present in Denver’s water, albeit in trace amounts.